ichi-h/dart_clipboard/README.md

 #### Pattern A: Use the existing build files

 This is an easy way to use this package.
-However, if you update this package, you will have to go through this process again.
+However, if you update this library, you will have to go through this process again.

 On your Dart project directory, run the following commands.